 Training

 Starting training early when these two are tiny puppers is the key to getting right.
 The sooner they know what the rules are both in the house and outdoors, the less likely they are to make their own rules.
-Doggy play dates and visits to busy areas such as play parks and plazas will get them acclimatized to the big wide world.
-Socialization is important to remind these dogs how to play gently and that not everyone is an enemy of his family.
+Doggy play dates and visits to busy areas such as play parks and plazas will acclimate them to the big wide world.
+Socialization is important to remind these dogs how to play gently and that not everyone is an enemy of the family.

 Health